sriharimuralidhar1/secure-asset-portal/README.md

 ## ✨ Features

-🔐 **Advanced Authentication**
+🔐 **Easy Login Options**
-- **Passkey Biometric Login** - TouchID, FaceID, Windows Hello support via **fido2-lib**
+- **Biometric Login** - Use your fingerprint, face, or Windows Hello instead of passwords
-- **Two-Factor Authentication** - TOTP with QR codes using Speakeasy
+- **Two-Factor Authentication** - Extra security with authenticator apps
-- **Traditional Password Login** - Secure bcrypt hashing
+- **Regular Password** - Good old username/password if you prefer
-- **Multiple Device Support** - Add passkeys to all your devices
+- **Multiple Devices** - Set up biometric login on your laptop, phone, whatever

-💰 **Asset Management**
+💰 **Track Your Stuff**
-- Track diverse financial assets (stocks, crypto, real estate, etc.)
+- Keep tabs on your investments, crypto, real estate, whatever you own
-- Portfolio analytics and reporting
+- See how your portfolio is doing with charts and reports
-- Category-based organization
+- Organize everything by categories that make sense to you
-- Value history tracking
+- Watch how your assets change value over time

-🛡️ **Enterprise Security**
+🛡️ **Security That Actually Works**
-- Row-level security (RLS) in PostgreSQL
+- Your data stays private (users can only see their own stuff)
-- Comprehensive audit logging
+- Everything gets logged so you know what happened when
-- Rate limiting and DDoS protection
+- Protection against spam and attacks
-- Security headers (CSP, HSTS, etc.)
+- All the boring security headers that keep hackers out
-- Input validation and sanitization
+- Input checking so nobody can mess with the database

-📧 **Smart Notifications**
+📧 **Helpful Emails**
-- Welcome emails with 2FA setup
+- Welcome message when you sign up (with 2FA setup instructions)
-- Passkey confirmation emails
+- Confirmation when you add biometric login
-- Security alerts and notifications
+- Heads up if something security-related happens

-## 📊 Asset Categories
+## 📊 What You Can Track

-- **Real Estate**: Properties, land, commercial real estate
+- **Real Estate**: Your house, rental properties, that plot of land you bought
-- **Investment Accounts**: 401k, IRA, brokerage accounts
+- **Investment Accounts**: 401k, IRA, trading accounts, all that good stuff
-- **Bank Accounts**: Checking, savings, CDs, money market
+- **Bank Accounts**: Checking, savings, CDs - basically where your money lives
-- **Cryptocurrencies**: Digital assets and wallets
+- **Crypto**: Bitcoin, Ethereum, whatever coins you're holding
-- **Physical Assets**: Precious metals, collectibles, vehicles
+- **Physical Stuff**: Gold, collectibles, cars, anything worth money
-- **Business Interests**: Partnerships, private equity, business ownership
+- **Business**: If you own part of a company or side business
-- **Insurance**: Life insurance policies with cash value
+- **Insurance**: Life insurance that builds cash value

 ## 🏗️ Project Structure